sm/mustache/README.md

     NAME

     sm-mustache - Mustache template command line

     SYNOPSIS

-  Usage of ./sm-mustache:
+      sm-mustache [options]

+    OPTIONS

       -data="{key1=value1}:~{key2=value2}": key=value data pair, overrides json file data -json="{string}": json data string
       -output="{file}": path to output file
       -template="{file}": path to template file

       -data|--data "{key1=value1:~key2=value2}

         Assign a value to a given key for the template rendering

       -json|--json "{string}"

         To be implemented

       -output|--output "{file}"

         specify the output file to write the rendered template to

       -template|--template "{file}"

         specify the template file to use

     DESCRIPTION

     sm-mustache will read the given template file, and using the given data render it to the specified output file location.